See the plush, state-of-the-art final resting place of Rev. Anthony Boakye

 With long queues stretching outside the venues used for the three-day ceremony, many well-wishers, sympathisers and family members of the late priest gathered to celebrate his life.

-In a detailed, 10-minutes long video that has been by Zionfelix, it shows, among many other things, the state-of-the-art final resting place of Rev. Anthony Boakye.
+In a detailed, 13-minute long video by Continent Kofi, and shared by Zionfelix on Instagram, it shows, among many other things, the state-of-the-art final resting place of Rev. Anthony Boakye.

 While it is unclear the exact location of this resting place, the magnificence and beauty of the edifice that will house the final remains of the priest, has caught the attention of many.